Steward vs Spreadsheets

 Read comparisonLimble is powerful, but onboarding a strip retail owner into an industrial CMMS creates more system than the buyer wants.

-Read comparisonA maintenance tab in a landlord suite is not the same as a commercial asset-history and diligence packet workflow.
+Read comparisonA maintenance tab in a landlord suite is not the same as a commercial asset-history and diligence report process.

 Read comparisonIf the buyer does not need the full suite, Buildium can be too much software for the maintenance-history job.

-Read comparisonThe owner-operator does not usually need a technician platform; they need proof that services happened and reminders for what comes next.
+Read comparisonThe owner-operator does not usually need a technician app; they need proof that services happened and reminders for what comes next.

 Read comparisonResidential tenant maintenance volume is not the same as commercial building service history.